Team

 Holly Planells McKenna

 Holly’s interest in global affairs began as a child when she was told family stories of immigration from Cuba, Spain’s Basque Region, and Ireland.
-Her career is shaped by journalism, having been an upstate correspondent for Reuters for more than 20 years, and now teaching journalism at the University at Albany for the past 16 years.
+Her career is shaped by journalism, having been an upstate correspondent for Reuters for more than 20 years and teaching journalism at the University of Albany for the past 16 years.
 Holly served on the board of the Albany Public Library and the Friends and Foundation of APL.
-She has authored a book about her oldest son being raised in the country of Jordan without her, after her ex-husband took their son to the country as a young child, violating a U.S. custody court order.
-Her next book aims to discuss the heritage of her family and their move to America.
-Holly is originally from Long Island, and resides in Albany with her husband, Chris, with whom she has four adult children together.
+She has authored a book about her oldest son being raised in the country of Jordan without her after her ex-husband took their son to the country as a young child, violating a U.S. custody court order.
+Her next book discusses her family’s heritage and their move to America.
+Holly is originally from Long Island and resides in Albany with her husband, Chris, with whom she has four adult children.

 Barbara Weiler